AnyDSL/MimIR/docs/dev.md

 A plugin consists of a shared object (`.so`/`.dll`) and a `.mim` file.
 The shared object contains [Passes](@ref mim::Pass), [normalizers](@ref mim::Axiom::normalizer), and so on.
 The `.mim` file contains the [axiom](@ref mim::Axiom) declarations and links the normalizers with the [axioms](@ref mim::Axiom).
-For this reason, we need to allocate the mim::fe::Parser to parse the `.mim` file; mim::fe::Parser::plugin will also load the shared object.
+For this reason, we need to allocate the mim::ast::Parser to parse the `.mim` file; mim::ast::Parser::plugin will also load the shared object.
-The [driver](@ref mim::Driver) keeps track of all plugins.
+The mim::Driver keeps track of all plugins.

 Next, we create actual code.
 [Def](@ref mim::Def) is the base class for **all** nodes/expressions in MimIR.